brainhack-school2020/BHS_project_Jonathan/README.md

 ![fMRI connectivity matrix (example)](descarga.png)

-As we have now summarized our data into two simple matrices with the same dimesions we could develop some fancy visualization tools to explore the information provided by each modality, or even to compare the connectivity profile between modalities!
+And now what?
+Since we have summarized our data into two simple matrices with the same dimesions we could develop some fancy visualization tools to explore the information provided by each modality, or even to make comparisons between modalities!